Allov/scorekeepr/README.md

 ## general site structure

-/ --> home, create game and list popular games or latest created public games /games --> list of games sorted by popularity, created date or activity /games/{id} --> game screen (viewer mode) /games/{id}/admin --> admin mode (for game with user accounts) /games/{id}/admin/{secret} --> admin mode (for game without user accounts) /me --> my account
+/ --> home, create game and list popular games or latest created public games /{shareId} --> game screen (view mode) should redirect to /games/{id} ?
+/games --> list of games sorted by popularity, created date or activity /games/{id} --> game screen (viewer mode) /games/{id}/admin --> admin mode (for game with user accounts) /games/{id}/admin/{secret} --> admin mode (for game without user accounts) /me --> my account
 /me/games --> my games (remove and create)

+## questions

+* is there a better way to handle actions in an array? see [bindIndexToActionCreator](http://blog.scottlogic.com/2016/05/19/redux-reducer-arrays.html)
+* how to load content from an url change?
+I'm using componentWillMount, but is there a way to do this even before that?
+* actions for every button or manage a bigger slice of the state and update it at once?